jonbnewman/mobx-store-provider/docs/typescript.md

 export default App;
 ```

-The same thing must also be done when using the [useStore](/api/useStore) hook in your components as well:
+Likewise, the same thing must also be done when using the [useStore hook](/api/useStore) in your components as well:

 ```javascript
 // UserDisplay.tsx